enkidevs/curriculum/git/workflow/work-smart/tracking-shorthands.md

 git checkout sharefix
 ```

-The final option works if the branch name you’re trying to checkout doesn’t exist locally and also matches a name on only one remote.
+The final option works if the branch name you're trying to checkout doesn't exist locally and also matches a name on only one remote.

 ---